-The Biden administration has set out to dismantle Trump’s legacy except in one area: space
+The Biden administration has set out to dismantle Trump’s legacy, except in one area: Space

+But there is one area of the former president’s policy that Biden has embraced: space.

-The White has announced support for a pair of Trump’s signature initiatives — the Artemis program, NASA’s effort to return astronauts to the lunar surface, and the Space Force, as a sixth branch of the Armed Services.
+The White House has announced support for a pair of Trump’s signature initiatives — the Artemis program, NASA’s effort to return astronauts to the lunar surface, and the Space Force, as a sixth branch of the Armed Services.

 The endorsement of the Artemis program means the effort would become the first major deep-space human exploration program with funding to survive a change in presidents since Apollo, ending a series of fitful efforts to send astronauts back to the moon and beyond that ultimately went nowhere.